LorenvXn/Zeppelin-on-Docker---Perl-script/README.md

 ``Zeppelin start  ``                                           [  OK  ] <br \>
 ``root@6d1917214148:/opt/zeppelin-0.6.1-bin-all/bin#``  <br \>

+For this example, I have enabled the authentication under conf/shiro.ini for granting access only to admin user.
+But you can keep it as anonymous.
 Check if the web-based notebook is working:

 ``root@6d1917214148:/opt/zeppelin-0.6.1-bin-all/bin#  curl --user admin:password1 http://172.17.0.33:8080 -v`` <br \>